oneeve8/kobble-data/content/problems.md

 Tried to delete extra copies and wrong files got deleted Tried to copy and paste instead and that did not work either I lost some files so
-Then I just decided to cut and paste the items into another track and s
+Then I just decided to cut and paste the items into another track and start over.